vinnymac/parrot/README.md

     2.5: Optimizations and fixes, rearranged settings (dashed, Annon201) 2.6: Message history w/ up and down arrow (LTAcosta).
 New title (dashed).
 Leaderboard reporting (Unimatrix0).
     2.7: BTTV emotes (anadee).
 Sent message history setting (LTAcosta).
 Standings view.
 Reorganized checkboxes.
+    2.8: Channel exclusion filtering (dashed).
+You can toggle the sidebar to the left or the right (ceetee).
+Gitter devchat.
+    2.9: Fixes for autocomplete and scrolling.

 ## Screenshots